Fletcher-class destroyer: Korean War

 With the outbreak of the Korean War many were returned to active duty.
 During this time 39 were refitted under project SCB 74A, reducing their overall main armament and the number of torpedo tubes to accommodate other weapons.
 A new ahead-throwing weapon called Weapon Alpha was installed in many of the ships.
 Others carried trainable Hedgehogs.
 Eighteen ships were redesignated as escort destroyers (DDE), optimized for anti-submarine warfare; these reverted to destroyer (DD) designation in 1962.
+The last Fletcher-class destroyer was retired from US Navy service, the USS Ulhmann (DD-687) of July 15, 1972.

 Other navies

 Many of the ships were sold to other navies during the mid-1950s, including:

 Any remaining were broken up in the 1970s.
 The last Fletcher in service, BAM Cuitlahuac (ex-John Rodgers), left the Mexican navy in 2001, meaning the total service life of the Fletchers stretched over almost six decades and into the 21st century.

 Surviving ships

 Four Fletcher-class destroyers are preserved as museum ships.
 Three are in the United States and one is in Greece, although only Kidd retains her World War II configuration.

 Velos is the only vessel still in commission.
 Velos alongside G. Averof are ceremonially commissioned by the Hellenic Navy having Palaio Faliro as their base.
 Their crew are active Officers of Hellenic Navy.
 Velos still retains its complete armament and equipment (as modernized in 1950s).
 In September 2019 its crew took her to Thessaloniki for a short 3-month stay.
 As of October 2020, she remains in Thessaloniki and she has been visited by over 157.000 visitors.

 All three American museum ships have been designated as National Historic Landmarks.